 Users can activate this environment by first loading the

-conda module, and then activating the base environment.
+then activating the base environment.

 Explicitly (either from an interactive job, or inside a job script):

 This will load and activate the base environment.

 To install additional packages that are missing from the